samlmbrt/desktop-environment/README.md

 ### Things left to do:

-- Clean up animations (use CSS variables, data attributes)
 - Implement support for minimize button
+- Clean up data attributes.
+Are they necessary?
+Or state change?
 - Implement browser
 - Clean up calculator code (variable display size, logic)
 - Try to remove inline styles as much as possible